asphodelian/Math-760/README.md

 # Math-760
 ## Overview
 Welcome!
 You are currently in Gabrielle's repository for Math 760, Multivariate Statistical Methods.
-This will follow the course throughout the Spring 2024 semester
+This will follow the course throughout the Spring 2024 semester.
+The book used is the 6th edition of Applied Multivariate Statistical Analysis by Richard A. Johnson and Dean W. Wichern.
 ## Within the Repo
 1. Data Files
   - .dat files of certain data parts of the books